PokeyOne/rails-logistic-company/README.md

 chose was the ability to export data as CSV file, which you can do by hitting the "Export Data" button.

-That's hit.
+That's it.
 Best of luck.